dividat/playos/controller/Readme.md

 Then, start the the controller with `bin/dev-server`.

+## Configuration in testing

+- To define which DNS-SD service types are used to label networks, set `PLAYOS_ANNOTATE_DISCOVERED_SERVICES` to a semicolon-separated list of service types.

 ## Code style

 - Author CSS according to the [BEM methodology](http://getbem.com/) in the format `d-Block__Element--Modifier`.